 If a leisure battery is fitted and requires charging the Charge Status LED will illuminate.
 Depending on the state of charge of the battery this LED will illuminate red for bulk charge (14.4V output) or green for float charge (13.6V output).
 It may take a few hours to several days to charge the battery depending on its state of charge.
 When the battery is fully charged the regulator will turn off to prevent overcharging of the battery.
-If the mains charger is turned on to charge the leisure battery this can also cause the solar panel regulator is to tun off.
+If the mains charger is also charging the same battery this can also cause the solar panel regulator to turn off.